Amitonhub/mine-cart/README.md

 test with search, add, edit and delete product

-steps to test hosted site as user
+steps to test hosted site as user test with search and add to cart products

 register yourself as user role test with search and add to cart (payment integration can be done in future.)